rgdalessandro/ReduxExpressStarter/README.md

 # ReduxExpressStarter

 Use this webpack enabled boilerplate to quickly get started on a fullstack application running React, React Router, Redux and Bootstrap Material on the frontend with Node and Express on the backend.
+If you would like a more lightweight boiler plate and do without Bootstrap Material, please checkout the branch called 'minimal' after cloning down the repo.

 ###Getting Started###